 We believe in water as a catalyst for social change.
 Our partners try to make sure the underserved or minority members of a community are represented and served by our water projects.

-Even for hand-dug wells, the cost for a typical project has increased to around $6,000.
+Even for hand-dug wells, a typical project now costs anywhere between $6,000 and $10,000.
 This is primarily due to (1) inflation and (2) the fact that we’re funding more than just the raw costs of building a project.
-We've learned that funding sanitation and hygiene training in communities increases the health benefits and leads to longer-lasting projects.
+We've learned that funding sanitation and hygiene training in communities increases and sustains the health benefits from a water project.
 Thus, we're investing more of your funds into training communities about the importance of building latrines, which reduce the amount of water contamination, and hand-washing practices, which reduce communicable diseases.

-Each quarter, our partners submit grants with specific project costs, and our programs finance team examines these closely to ensure they are accurate and reasonable.
+Twice a year, our partners submit grants with specific project costs, and our programs finance team examines these closely to ensure they are accurate and reasonable.
 Project costs can vary greatly depending on technology, country, and partner organization, but they form clusters.
-Based on analysis of costs in previous and upcoming grants, we've determined that $6,000 is most representative of a typical hand-dug well, and $10,000+ is most typical of a drilled well in countries we're working in.
+Based on analysis of costs in previous and upcoming grants, we've determined that $10,000 is most representative of a typical water project in countries we're working in.

-Not every hand-dug well costs exactly $6,000 or drilled well exactly $10,000.
+Not every project costs exactly $10,000.
 We will match your donation to a project that’s closest in cost, and 100% of your money will go towards water projects in the field.
 For example, if you donate $10,000 for a drilled well, but it ends up costing $9,200, the extra $800 will go towards another charity: water project.
 If the project cost ends up at $10,800, funds from other charity: water donors will cover the remainder, but you will still be recognized as the project sponsor.

 We fund a variety of different water solutions.
 We choose each project solution based on water availability, culture, and economic conditions.
 When you sponsor a project, we’ll pair your donation with a solution of an appropriate cost.
 These are some of our solutions: